hujhax/austin-improv-wiki/Start Trekkin'.md

 * Season 7: Jan-Feb 2011

 ### Event Appearances
-![[TrekInVegas.jpg|The season-two cast at the convention.]]In August 2005, the season 2 Start Trekkin' cast was invited to perform at the official Star Trek convention in Las Vegas.
+![[TrekInVegas.jpg|The season-two cast at the convention.]]In August 2005, the season 2 *Start Trekkin*' cast was invited to perform at the official *Star Trek* convention in Las Vegas.
 They performed twice in the convention's main hall to audiences of up to 1,000 people each.

-*Start Trekkin* performed at the [http://www.austinchronicle.com/blogs/screens/2009-05-01/775247/ *Star Trek* Premiere Party] at the Bob Bullock State History Museum on May 8th, 2009.
+*Start Trekkin*' performed at the [http://www.austinchronicle.com/blogs/screens/2009-05-01/775247/ *Star Trek* Premiere Party] at the Bob Bullock State History Museum on May 8th, 2009.

 ## Casts
 [[David Lampe]], [[Jay Michael]] and [[Troy Miller]] are the only improvisors to appear in all seven seasons of the show.